-When it comes to merchandising, open air display cases offer grab and go convenience over glass door models because there's no barrier between the customer and product.
+When it comes to merchandising, open-air display cases offer grab-and-go convenience over glass-door models because there is no barrier between the customer and product.
 By comparison, closed display cases provide greater energy efficiency.

 One-, two- and three-door units are available with either solid or glass doors.
-Display case dimensions can range from 5 to 80 cu. ft. in various heights.
+Display case dimensions can range from 5 to 80 cubic feet in various heights.

-Standard features include interior lighting; shelving, legs or casters; an external thermometer; and self-closing doors with lift-off hinges.
+Standard features include interior lighting; shelving, legs, or casters; an external thermometer; foamed-in-place urethane insulation; automatic condensation evaporation; and self-closing doors with lift-off hinges.